dmlc/dgl/docs/source/guide/training-link.rst

 on homogeneous graphs.
 The following assumes that we are predicting on one edge type, and it is easy to extend it to multiple edge types.

-For example, you can reuse the ``HeteroDotProductPredictor`` above for computing the scores of the edges of an edge type for link prediction.
+For example, you can reuse the ``HeteroDotProductPredictor`` :ref:`above <guide-training-edge-classification-heterogeneous-graph>` for computing the scores of the edges of an edge type for link prediction.

 .. code:: python